 That’s why we’ve made this guide.
 So that you can eat out without having to worry about options, play another game of menu detective, or utter the fateful words, “please can you leave the cheese off that”.
 Again.
 Here are the best places to eat in London if you’re vegan.

-Much like if you watched Good Will Hunting because you’re into fresh game, or were expecting a tale of a Tango Rolex from A Clockwork Orange - sometimes names are misleading.
+Much like if you watched Good Will Hunting because you’re into fresh game, or were expecting a tale of a Tango Rolex from A Clockwork Orange, sometimes names are misleading.
 It’s understandable that you might not expect a plant-based chilli dog, one of London’s best vegan burgers, and a bunch of other vegan dishes from a place named Meatliquor, but that’s exactly what you’ll find here.
-This loud and proud part-diner part-dive bar is just up from Oxford Circus and is open every night until 3am, so whether you need some black bean chilli fries in the midst of shopping, or several rounds of satans fingers after several rounds of drinks, this place has got you covered.
+This loud and proud part-diner part-dive bar is just up from Oxford Circus and is open every night until 3am, so whether you need some black bean chilli fries in the midst of shopping, or several rounds of ‘satans fingers’ after several rounds of drinks, this place has got you covered.

 Andu Café in Dalston is one of the easiest choices for a vegan meal in London for every good reason imaginable.
-Firstly, you can only order one thing: a six dish platter with injera or rice.
+Firstly, you can only order one thing: a six-dish platter with injera or rice.
 Secondly it’s as cheap as chips (£7 for one, £12 for two) but with a lot more flavour than chips.
-And, thirdly, it’s BYOB.
+And thirdly, it’s BYOB.

 Fitzrovia’s Rovi is all about vegetables.
 And fire.
-This Ottolenghi spot does serve meat, but there are plenty of vegan options on the menu, excellent cocktails, and a bar we’d happily spend a decade at.
+This Ottolenghi spot does serve meat but there are plenty of vegan options on the menu, excellent cocktails, and a bar we’d happily spend a decade at.

 There are five Dishooms in London, all serving up excellent Indian food.
 And importantly, Indian vegan food too.
-They have everything from The Vegan Bombay full breakfast, to small plates like chickpea curry, to vegan lassis, and a whole host of other options.
+There’s everything from The Vegan Bombay full breakfast, to small plates like chickpea curry, to vegan lassis, and a whole host of other options.
 Unless you’re rolling with a group of six or more, dinner at Dishoom operates on a walk-in basis, but the King’s Cross site is often your best bet for beating the queues.